nsolerieu/slrncl.com/www/blog/content/posts/2024-11-30-note-dump-november-2024.md

 I thought it was impatience, but pouring cold water into hot tea to be able to drink it properly now is a sign of respect for tea and my responsibilities as I may only get a few minutes to enjoy it.

 ---
 Few things are universally loved.
 Some come close.
 Infants and beaches seem to be good examples of these.
-I'm not fond of infants or beaches - My contrarianism is THAT strong.
+I'm not fond of either - so either my contrarianism is THAT strong, or I'm THAT weird.

----
-Sunglasses are a social lubricant, which may be responsible for some of California's outgoing coastal culture.